guilhermetelles/WSSonar/README.md

 * User management
 * Password encryption (BCrypt)

-Besides what was already mentioned this application was created using Java, JBoss AS 7.1.1, Spring MVC, Spring Data JPA, JSTL, Bootstrap and Postgres.
+Besides what was already mentioned this application was created using Java, Maven, JBoss AS 7.1.1, Spring MVC, Spring Data JPA, JSTL, Bootstrap and Postgres.

 TODO:
 * Enable monitoring on server start instead of the current mechanism (!)